stokeydev/cardgame/README.md

 ### **Desktop, Tablet & Mobile Differences**

 Below is what the game looks like on a on. different devices.
-Users will have to scroll down ever so slightly to click the compare button on tablet and mobile view.
+Users will have to scroll down ever so slightly to click the compare button on tablet view.

 ### **Tablet View (iPad Mini/iPad Pro/Surface Pro)**